elixir-cldr/cldr_currencies/README.md

 end
 ```

-## Using private use currencies
+## Defining private use currencies

-ISO4217 permits the creation of private use currencies.
+[ISO4217](https://en.wikipedia.org/wiki/ISO_4217) permits the creation of private use currencies.
 These are denoted by currencies that start with "X" followed by two characters.
-New currencies can be created with `Cldr.Currency.new/2` however in order to do so a supervisor must be started which maintains and `:ets` table that holds the custom currencies.
+New currencies can be created with `Cldr.Currency.new/2` however in order to do so a supervisor must be started which maintains an `:ets` table that holds the custom currencies.

+Since the currencies are stored in an `:ets` table they are transient and will be lost on application restart.
+It is the developers responsibility to define the required private use currencies on application restart.
+One option is to use a callback function as described below.

 ### Starting the private use currency supervisor